fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuer-entity-configuration.rst

   * - **Claim**
     - **Description**
   * - **credential_issuer**
-    - The PID/(Q)EAA Provider identifier.
+    - The Credential Issuer identifier.
 It MUST be a case sensitive URL using HTTPS scheme as defined in `OpenID4VCI`_ Sections 11.2.1 and 11.2.3.
   * - **credential_endpoint**
     - URL of the credential endpoint.
 See `OpenID4VCI`_ Section 11.2.3.
   * - **nonce_endpoint**